Hopalonger/Simple-Organization/Install-Instructions.md

 ## Install Instructions For Server:
 1. Clone the Repository to your computer with the `git clone https://github.com/Hopalonger/Simple-Organization.git` Command
 2. Navigate to the Server Directory with the command `cd Simple-Organization/Server`
-3. Run the install Script with `bash install.sh`
+3. Run the install Script with `bash install.sh`.
+This could take a while Go Watch a Movie and Come back
 4. In The Terminal Enter Command `mysql -uroot -p` .
 5. You will be promted With a Return that looks like this `mysql>` Enter `create database YOURDATABASENAME;`.
 6. Then Enter ` GRANT ALL ON YOURDATABASENAME.* TO 'YOURUSER'@'localhost' IDENTIFIED BY 'YOURPASSWORD';`.